erik777/kubernetes-cratedb/README.md

 With CrateDB, you will want your data to be on a persistent volume that survives the life-cycle of your Crate pods.
 To use the CrateDB configuration provided, you need to setup an [nfs-server](https://github.com/erik777/kubernetes-nfs-server) in your cluster, which is very easy to do.

-You can remove the NFS mount from the crate-deployment.yaml, and the cluster will still run.
+You can remove the NFS mount from the crate-deployment.yaml, and the cluster will run just fine.
 But, then each node will be using the root volume of the pod to store its data, meaning that when the pod is deleted, that node's data will be gone.
-Of course, since this is a clustered solution that replicates the data across Crate nodes, as long as you maintain [the minimum # of nodes for a Crate cluster to function](https://crate.io/docs/reference/architecture/shared_nothing.html#components-of-a-crate-node), to your DB client, the data will still be there.
+Of course, since this is a clustered solution that replicates the data across Crate nodes, it is possible to [lose a node without losing data](https://crate.io/docs/reference/best_practice/rolling_upgrade.html#rolling-upgrade).
  But, when you delete your crate deployment, the data will be completely gone.

-You will also need to know the ClusterIP address of your nfs-server, as K8S currently does not support discovery or name resolution in the declaration of your pod used by "kubectl create".
+You will need to know the ClusterIP address of your nfs-server, as K8S currently does not support discovery or name resolution in the declaration of your pod used by "kubectl create".
 Somewhere in the documentation they said they plan to change this so you won't need to put the IP in your YAML in the future.
 Until then...

     kubectl describe services nfs-server

 Your initial folders you mount in your pod must also exist on your NFS volume before you create the Crate pods.
 Otherwise, K8S will not deploy the pods, and you will see something like an rcpbind error in your monitoring.

-Presuming your NFS server exports the root of a volume that is mounted to /exports, you will need to create the folder /exports/crate/data in your nfs-server, or just /crate/data in the root of the volume, so it can mount /crate/data in your crate pods.
+Presuming your NFS server exports the root of a volume that is mounted to /exports, you will need to create the folder /exports/crate/data in your nfs-server, or just /crate/data in the root of the volume mounted to /exports, so it can mount /crate/data in your crate pods.

 ### vm.max\_map\_count